bitcraze/bitcraze-website/src/development/development-overview.md

 * **The {% id_link getting-started-development %} Tutorial** – a step by step guide to set up your development environment, build your first custom firmware and download it to the copter.

-## Programming Languages and Frameworks
+## Programming Languages

 The different systems use different languages.
-So if you are looking at using a specific programming language, these are the most common ones [our repositories](/documentation/repository):
+So if you are looking at using a specific programming language, these are the most common ones are in our {% id_link repository-overview %} :

 * **Python** for the Crazyflie PC API and client
 * **C** for the Crazyradio and Crazyflie firmware
 * **Other languages** Check out [external projects](/support/external-projects/#connectivity-libraries) for other programming language support language support.

-Frameworks that currently exists:
+## Communications Frameworks
+* **Crazyflie Native Framework**: We maintain our own repositories on how to communicate with the crazyflie.
+Check out our {% id_link repository-overview %}.
-* **ROS**: Check out the [Crazyswarm Project](https://crazyswarm.readthedocs.io/en/latest/)]!
+* **ROS**: Check out the [Crazyswarm Project](https://crazyswarm.readthedocs.io/en/latest/)!
 * **Other Frameworks**: Check out [external projects](/support/external-projects/#connectivity-libraries) for other framework and autopilot support from our community.